Iran–United Kingdom relations: 2004 Iranian seizure of Royal Navy personnel

+On 21 June 2004, eight sailors and Royal Marines were seized by forces of the Revolutionary Guards' Navy while training Iraqi river patrol personnel in the Persian Gulf.
+The sailors were pardoned and attended a goodbye ceremony with President Ahmadinejad shortly after they were released.

 Political tension

-The confrontation between the United States–European Union pact on one side and Iran on the other over Iran's nuclear program also continues to develop, remaining a serious obstacle in the improvement of Tehran–London ties.
+British exports to Iran increased during the first years of the 21st century.
+A UK Trade & Investment press officer said Iran had become more attractive as it pursued a more liberal economic policy.
+However, following Mahmoud Ahmadinejad’s 2005 election and amid a sharpening standoff between Iran and the United States–European Union over Iran’s nuclear program, prospects for improving Iran-UK relations dimmed.
+The nuclear dispute became the principal obstacle.

 A confidential letter by UK diplomat John Sawers to French, German and US diplomats, dated 16 March 2006, twice referred to the intention to have the United Nations Security Council refer to Chapter VII of the United Nations Charter in order to put pressure on Iran.
 Chapter VII describes the Security Council's power to authorize economic, diplomatic, and military sanctions, as well as the use of military force, to resolve disputes.

 The Sunday Telegraph reported that a secret, high-level meeting would take place on 3 April 2006 between the UK government and military chiefs regarding plans to attack Iran.
 The Telegraph cited "a senior Foreign Office source" saying that "The belief in some areas of Whitehall is that an attack is now all but inevitable.
 There will be no invasion of Iran but the nuclear sites will be destroyed."
 The BBC reported a denial that the meeting would take place, but no denial of the alleged themes of the meeting, by the UK Ministry of Defence, and that "there is well sourced and persistent speculation that American covert activities aimed at Iran are already underway".